Pirelli & C

 The company commits all suppliers to ethical conduct and the prohibition of corruption.

-The company only discloses its tax strategy, the board is responsible for its review.
+The company discloses its management approach to tax through tax strategy and states that the board is responsible for its review.

-The company has a whistleblowing policy for reporting unethical conduct.
+The company has a whistleblowing policy including how whistleblowers can report unethical conduct and how they are protected.

 The company has its own grievance system open to all stakeholders.